Monterosso beach - one of the best places to stay when visiting Cinque Terre with kids

 Stop at Marina Di Corniglia for lunch.
 It is a perfect place to refuel with delicious food and incredible views.

-I ordered their special pesto lasagna, and let me tell you, it was next-level good.
+I ordered their special for the day which was a pesto lasagna, and it was next-level good.
 Creamy, flavorful, and exactly what I needed after a morning of exploring and swimming.

-Pair it with a glass of local wine, and you’ve got yourself a perfect Cinque Terre lunch.
+Pair it with a glass of local wine or beer, and you’ve got yourself a perfect Cinque Terre lunch.

 Beyond the food, the views here are unbeatable.
 Sitting outside, overlooking the cliffs and the sparkling sea, is an experience in itself.